 Compost tea is becoming more available from commercial sources with each passing day.
 Here are some options:

-We use a large amount of tea on our garden.
+We use a large amount of compost tea on our garden.
 You can't apply too much tea to your garden – unless of course – the soil is oversaturated to begin – but under normal conditions your can't “overtea” your garden.
 We use approximately 50 gallons a week on our 130 square foot garden – that works out to about 3/8 a gallon per square foot.
 Do your own calculations for the size of your garden to determine your needs.
 It became clear that because we use such a large amount, we would be better served by brewing our own tea.
+There are a large number available online but here is the DIY Compost Tea Brewer and Recipe that we use.
 Keep in mind that the quality of your compost tea is only as good as the compost from which it is made.
 Bad Compost = Bad Tea.
 However, if you don't want to or can't make your own compost there are many, many “how-to's”, commercial sources of compost and compost tea brewers for sale – all sizes, shapes and costs.